chuaweiwen/supplier_mongo/README.md

 ## Configuration

-The following are the instructions to configure MongoDB for the application.
-We assume that there will be 5 servers and we are using UNIX.
+The following are the instructions to configure MongoDB for the application using five servers.

 ### Installation of MongoDB